Struggling to get interviews?

 2. Resume introduction

-Your resume introduction is a quick three-to-four sentence summary for the hiring manager that details your experience, relevant skills, and other key qualifications.
+Your resume introduction is a quick 3–4 sentence summary that details your experience, most relevant skills, and other key qualifications.

-You can think of your resume introduction as an elevator pitch.
-It’s likely the first resume section the hiring manager will see, so it should grab their attention immediately.
+You can think of your introduction as an elevator pitch.
+As the first section the employer reads, your introduction should grab their attention immediately.

-A resume summary is a good introduction choice for most job seekers, particularly those with previous work experience and notable career achievements.
+A resume summary is the standard introduction choice for most job seekers, particularly those with previous work experience and notable career achievements.

 Here’s an example of a resume summary from an electrician resume: